naiyerasif/site/content/blog/2018/2018-09-09-uploading-files-with-spring-boot-and-angular.md

 labels: [spring, angular]
 ---

-Give yourself a few years of time and you'll eventually come across a file upload problem of varying complexity.
+Give yourself some time in software development and you'll eventually come across file upload problems of varying complexity.
 Consider this one: you want a Spring backend to upload a file through an Angular app.
 Since the files can be large and the network may be slow, the upload can take a while to complete.
-Hence, it is also useful to display the progress of the upload on the Angular app.
+Hence, you also want to display the progress of the upload on the Angular app.

 To solve this problem, we can modify the Spring Boot application described in [Uploading files](https://spring.io/guides/gs/uploading-files/) guide for our needs.
 And then we can create an Angular app to provide a UI.